 The Capitolio is listed by the Portuguese State (1983) and registered in the Docomomo Iberico (1996).

-The Capitolio closed in the 1980s and has since been left to ruin.
-Its restoration - long overdue – is being called for by the pressure group “Citizens for the Capitolio” together with the National Museum of Cinema, the National Museum of Theatre and Docomomo International.
+The Capitolio closed in the 1980’s and was left to ruin for over 30 years.
+Its restoration - long overdue - was called for by the pressure group “Citizens for the Capitolio” together with the National Museum of Cinema, the National Museum of Theatre and Docomomo International.

-The owner - the City Council of Lisbon – proposes its demolition and replacement with a new theatre designed by architect Frank O. Gehry.
+The owner - the City Council of Lisbon - proposed its demolition and replacement with a new theatre designed by architect Frank O. Gehry.

-The Teatro Capitolio has been selected by World Monuments Fund for the “World Monuments Watch - 100 Most Endangered Sites” list of 2006 (www.wmf.org).
-The forgotten but precious Capitolio - considered the first great Modern Movement building in Portugal – is in urgent need of rescue and attention.
+The Teatro Capitolio was selected by World Monuments Fund for the “World Monuments Watch - 100 Most Endangered Sites” list of 2006 (www.wmf.org).
+The forgotten but precious Capitolio - considered the first great Modern Movement building in Portugal - was in urgent need of rescue and attention.
 By 2017 it had been restored and it reopened in January 2020.